A Wedding in the Alps

 (Side story: Val’s older brother, Peter, was in the Navy Seals when he came to our wedding in 1984, and met and fell in love with Val’s maid of honor, Karla.
 Three months later they eloped to Salzburg, and honeymooned in Kitzbuhel.)

 Salzburg is very proud of the Sound of Music.
 Peter and Karla and family took the Sound of Music Tour.
-While we did not, we did manage a picture of Val in front of the actual gazebo where Leisl sang “I am sixteen”:
+While we did not, we did manage a picture of Val in front of the actual gazebo where Leisl sang “Sixteen Going on Seventeen”:

-The gazebo was at the amazing Schloss Hellbrunn estate, where the building hid fountains everywhere - amazing feats of engineering for the 1600s.
+The gazebo was at the amazing Schloss Hellbrunn estate.
+The building hid fountains everywhere - amazing feats of engineering for the 1600s.
 The owner liked to seat his guests and then turn on the hidden fountains and soak them (but not him) - and by protocol of the time they were not allowed to rise until he did.
-Salzburg was an impressive and interesting city.
-For example, you will be fascinated to know that Salzburg has the “largest Dwarf garden in Europe.”
-And of all the many, many dwarf gardens I have visited, it was certainly the largest.

 (Side note.
 We had to pack for nine weeks in Europe, including wedding dress clothes, warm enough clothes for the very chilly high-alps, and light clothes for the 90-degree weather of Europe in the summer.
 I don’t advise traveling like this.)